Falls Prevention in Older Adults

 Source: NCOA

-From awareness to action, here’s how you can make a difference:
+Learn how you can make a difference:

 Many people think falling is common as they age.
-The truth is, older adults can improve balance and strength.
+The truth is older adults can improve balance and strength.
 Taking action to address the risk of falling is an important way to stay healthy and independent as long as possible.
-Falls prevention activities are beneficial to everyone across the lifespan, and they can be fun!
+Falls Prevention activities are beneficial to everyone across the lifespan, and they can be fun!

 Many older adults choose to continue living at home as they age.
 However, their homes may not be as functional as they once were.
 In fact, over half of all falls take place at home.
 With a few modifications, however, you can make your home a safe and comfortable place to age in place, independently, and reduce the risk of falling.